afahey03/Cnectd/README.md

   - Message bubbles, timestamps, and sender labels

 - **Group Chat**
-  Multi-user conversations with shared history.
+  - Multi-user conversations with shared history
+  - Only friends can add friends to group chats
+  - Currently no way to add or remove users from existing gc's

 - **Accounts**
   - Change display name and avatar color